Ezekiel is a 2018 Queen’s Young Leader Award Recipient, and a champion for improving mental health and wellbeing amongst rangatahi and Māori men.

 Mateawa is a business owner who is passionate about empowering Ngati Porou women to achieve financial and economic independence.

-Meihana heads up Massey University’s School of Māori Knowledge.
-His work focuses on rangatahi-centered pathways for success.
+Head of Te Pūtahi-a-Toi, Massey University's School of Māori Knowledge.
+His work focuses on rangatahi-centered pathways.

 Pamela a former winter olympian, and the founder and CEO of PrefabNZ.
 PrefabNZ seeks out and creates solutions for NZ’s housing crisis.